• Skip to primary navigation

 Surrounding the pond, two long, low mounds provide shelter and a variety of plants to attract nectar-loving insects such as bees, bumble bees and butterflies.

-At a time when butterflies are suffering from loss of habitat, the park provides a valuable home to the brown hairstreak butterfly, one of our rarest and most protected species.
+At a time when butterflies are suffering from loss of habitat, the Reserve provides a valuable home to the brown hairstreak butterfly, one of our rarest and most protected species.

 Butterflies at Boundary Brook